cvhariharan/ServerZero/README.md

 ```

 Once all the services are started, you can navigate to Pi-hole and setup local dns.
 The format is `{service-name}.{domain-name-from-env}`.
 You can also navigate to Traefik dashboard at `https://{raspi-ip}:9000`
 and get the domain names from there.

+A systemd unit file is also included.

+### Setting up Telegraf and InfluxDB
+Before the InfluxDB container is created, modify the username and password in `create-telegraf.iql`.
+This will be used to initialize InfluxDB.
+Use the newly created credentials to connect from Telegraf and Grafana.

 *Should work on Debian based systems.
 Tested only on the latest version of Raspberry Pi OS Lite*